iancarnation/iancarnation-website/src/pages/articles/Turn_Turn_Turn/index.md

 Then it was a matter of doing this on multiple files...
 To be continued in:
-### Small (or Large) Batch Artisinal File Processing - Life of a Maya Script, Part 2
+### Life's a Batch: Small Batch Artisinal File Processing - Life of a Maya Script, Part 2

 P.S.
 Earlier I said it was, "just a matter of finding the relevant PyMEL functions.." which was not as straightforward as it sounds.
 Maybe I'll write about that special slice of the process later :)